lkarlason/hackyourworld-nodejs-template/README.md

 # Template for HTML web pages
+## Project setup
+1. Clone or fork this repository.
+2. If you fork the repository, skip the next steps in this section.
+3. Copy all the files in this repository to a new folder.
+4. Create an empty repository on [GitHub](https://www.github.com)
+5. In the new folder run:
+   1. `git init`
+   2. `git add .`
+   3. `git commit -am "init"`
+   4. `git remote add origin $URL_TO_YOUR_GITREPO`
+   5. `git push -u origin main`

 ## Run locally
 You need node js installed locally on your computer.
 1. Run `npm install`
 2. Run `npm run start` to start the app
 3. Run `npm run dev` to start the server in develoment mode, the server will restart everytime you save a file.
 4. Go to http://127.0.0.1:8080, you should see the html page.

+## Dockerhub account
+Go to [DockerHub](https://hub.docker.com/).
+Sign up for an account with your email address.

 ## Deploy on Code Engine
 You need an account on Dockerhub to deploy the app on Code Engine.